The Content Management System for Web3

 LettsNews Platform

-LettsNews is a citizen news platform, enabling citizens to report on news events that are impacting them, using their smartphones.
+LettsNews is an AI and crowdsourced news platform, enabling all journalists and citizens to report on news events that are impacting them, using their smartphones.
 As a platform this then enables these news stories to be syndicated to other news and social platforms.
-Traditionally such a platform would be built on the back of CMS platform such as WordPress or a custom database driven website.
+Traditionally such a platform would be built on the back of a CMS platform such as WordPress or a custom database driven website.
 The platform would be built and commercial syndication business development partnerships would be put in place to monetize the content.
 Each syndication would require unique integration and tracking technology to be put in place.
 The platform would also need to invest heavily in reviewing the user generated content to ensure its appropriateness and validity.

-Such a platform built on the LettsCore platform would consist of:
+Such a platform built on LettsCore would consist of

-1. Citizen smartphone app utilising the LettsCore sdk to upload content in to a unique ‘news’ smart contract.
+1. Journalist smartphone app utilising the LettsCore sdk to upload content into a unique ‘news’ smart contract.
 The smart contract would define

-1. The citizen journalist identified by their wallet address into which they receive any syndication fees
+1. The journalist identified by their wallet address into which they receive any syndication fees

 2. The content structure - eg video, location, related news feature, textual content, audio streams

-3. The distribution permissions agreed by the citizen journalist
+3. The distribution permissions agreed by the journalist

 2. The LettsCore platform would store this story into the blockchain, moving the various story assets onto the IPFS.